gerhardkurz/FastEM/readme.md

 	>> compile

-You can then run FastEM using
+THen, you can run FastEM using

 	>> [mus, Cs, ws] = fastem(samples, weights, n);